carbonleakage/ReadingNotes/ComposingPrograms.md

 ```

 ### Anatomy of Recursive functions
-1. Body begins with a **base case**, a conditional statement that defined the behaviour of the funtion for the inputs that are simplest to process.
+1. Body begins with a **base case**, a conditional statement that defined the behavior of the function for the inputs that are simplest to process.
 Some functions may have multiple base cases.
 1. The base case is followed by one or more recursive calls.

+Tree recursion happens when two or more recursive calls are present, each generating its own *tree*.

+## Building Abstractions with Data

+### Native Data Types
+Every value in Python has a ***class*** that determines what type of value it is.
+Native data types built into the Python language have the following properties:
+1. There are expressions that evaluate to values of native types called *literals*
+1. There are built-in functions and operators to manipulate values of native types.

+> **Native numeric types in python are integers, real numbers, and complex numbers.**

+## Data Abstraction

+Most things in the world have compound structure, geographic position for example has latitude and longitude.
+In order to represent geographic positions as a single conceptual unit, that has two parts that can also be considered individually, we need compound data types.
+The general technique of isolating parts of a program that deal with how data are represented from the parts that deal with how data are manipulated is a powerful design methodology called ***data abstraction***.